sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 ### queue module

+#### queue trait and job definitions

-Before we define the queue, which will hold jobs, we need to define what a `Job` is.
+Now we enter the more meaty parts of this article.
+But, before we define the queue, which will hold jobs, we need to define what a `Job` is.
 A job should have a unique identifier and some kind of message with a payload to run it.
 For now, we only need a `ProcessRawVideo` payload, but we'll have this be a member of an enum representing all payloads called `Message`.

 Our specific message for processing a video will accept a `video_id` and a `path`.
 The path should be a path to the raw video.
 We included our path as a column on our `videos` table, but including it here saves us a query.
 Then we can use the `video_id` to update the row after we're done processing.

 ```rust lib.rs
 /// The job to be processed, containing the message payload